Skip to main content

 4. Monitoring and Review

 The final component of safe systems of work is monitoring and review.
-Regular inspections and audits should be conducted to ensure that hazard control measures are working effectively and that any new hazards are identified and addressed promptly.
+Regular inspections and audits should be conducted to confirm that hazard controls are working effectively and that any new hazards are identified and addressed promptly.
+Reviews also feed your reporting duties: where an incident meets the threshold under RIDDOR, it must be logged and reported to the HSE.
+Where you track findings across a project, a risk register keeps every action and owner in one place.

 Examples of Safe Systems of Work